By Dr. Perry, PhD

 A balanced mind and body are essential to good health.
-Many times we focus on our physical health and forget to check in on our minds.
+Many times we are so focused on our physical health that we forget to check in on our mental health.
 It is important for self-care that we do not neglect how we are feeling.
-Some ways to do this are:

 a) Be mindful of your stress-level

 On a scale of one to ten, how do you feel?
-Some of us have a higher tolerance than others.
+Some of us may have a higher tolerance than others and be able to tolerate more stress.
 Respect how you feel and do not wait until you are at level 10 to take a step back.
-Decide ahead of time at what level it is time to take a break.
-Give yourself permission to disengage from whatever you are doing.
+Decide beforehand at what level it is time to take a break and give yourself permission to disengage from whatever you are doing.

-As a mental-health professional, I am a huge believer in talk therapy.
-Whether you talk to a professional or a close friend it is important to talk.
-Talking is a great way to release any pent-up frustrations and get to the root of what is troubling you.
-Give your words and emotions flight.
-Don’t swallow your words to later choke on them.
+As a mental health professional, I believe in the therapeutic benefits of talking.
+Whether you choose a professional or a close friend it is important to talk.
+This is a great way to make sense of what is manifesting in your life and to help you determine if professional help is needed.

 c) Practice relaxation techniques